roadrunner-server/docs/php/debugging.md

 {% endcode %}

-## XDebug for RoadRunner installed on Docker
+## Xdebug for RoadRunner in Docker

 First, create a `docker-compose.yml` file in your project root, or copy the `environment` and `extra_hosts` sections into your existing `docker-compose.yml`: